Please also refer to Denver Water’s Capital Projects Construction Standards details 32054, 33282 and 33283.

-- Approved Reduced Pressure Backflow Prevention Assembly (RP BFPA) must be installed 5 feet downstream from the meter pit/vault, or a maximum of 10 feet with the use of a stop-and-waste valve.
+- Approved Reduced Pressure Backflow Prevention Assembly (RP) or Pressure Vacuum Breaker (PVB) must be installed 5 feet downstream from the meter pit or 10 feet downstream with the use of a stop and waste valve.

-- RP BFPA must be at least 12 inches above the concrete pad (not shown; located inside enclosure).
+- RPs must be installed at least 12 feet above the concrete pad, PVBs must be installed at least 12 inches above the highest point of use (not shown; located inside enclosure).

-- RP BFPA enclosure (heated or non-heated), with service line address posted.
+- Backflow assembly enclosure (heated or non-heated) with service line address posted.

 - Drain valve/control valve must be a maximum of 2 feet downstream of RP BFPA.

 - Concrete pad must be 4 inches thick.
 Top of concrete slab must be 1 inch above finished grade.